kingsdigitallab/kings-past/src/routes/about/+page.md

 - support all students and staff developing a sense the university is for them, through work on King’s connection from diverse places and backgrounds
 - increase historical knowledge about our own institution, which – as scholars – we just think is an intrinsically good thing.
 - research and communicate King’s Past in a scholarly, rigorous way, while facilitating conversation between multiple different present-day perspectives

+King's Past is a platform to research and present the multiple histories of King's College London.
+A project about King's developed by the King's community, it represents the interests of the King's students and staff who've got involved with it.
+If you think something's missing, or would like to tell a different aspect of the King's story [please email the project.](kingspast@kcl.ac.uk)